New historical marker in honor of 'human computers' unveiled in Downtown Raleigh

 RALEIGH, N.C.
-(WTVD) -- They were called 'human computers' and Friday trailblazing women from North Carolina got the recognition they deserve.
+(WTVD) -- They were called 'human computers' and trailblazing women from North Carolina got the recognition they deserved.

 The state dedicated a highway historical marker located outside of the North Carolina Museum of Natural Sciences in downtown Raleigh.